 Mt.
 Kilimanjaro and Ngorongoro Crater.
 The Massai Steppe and Yaeda Valley.
 Long-necked giraffes and lowly crocodiles.
 Lush, protected biospheres and the bleakness of deforestation.
-Tanzania is marked by the highest and lowest points of Africa, and The Road Less Traveled hits them all.
+The Road Less Traveled sees many perspective of the East African way of life on our Tanzania: Hujambo program.

 Along the way we meet the tree-climbing lions of Lake Manyara National Park, wildebeests and birds of every feather, and indigenous hunter-gatherer tribes surviving as they have for 100,000 years.